data2intelligence/collapsible_tree/README.md

 4. The last column is the number of cells in certain cell type.
     * Expression values and size of celltype are required for leaf nodes, while we provide a recursive function to calculate the weighted average expression level for root node and all internal nodes.

-**Layout**
----
-There are two different layouts available, and both are collapsible :
-1. Basic tree.
-(D3.js version 7)
-2. Radial tree.
-(D3.js version5)
-    * Users can use the slider to rotate the tree.

-We apply color scale to edges based on the expression level and the width of edge are proportional to it as well.
 TODO:
-1- Where should we put the other libraried needed for the html.

-2- To what extent do we need to specify in details?
-? how to link the new icon

-3- maybe: + visualization of the mini data example above.
+1- maybe: + visualization of the mini data example above.

-4- tip for tree v7;
+2- tip for tree v7;
-decimal for radial tree v5 for internal nodes(values showed on edges)